TEL 01206 240933

 Over the years I then developed my own style of free-motion or freestyle machine embroidery, which is the skill of using thread to draw pictures, patterns or words onto fabric.
 In this way, I can use my sewing machine needle as a pencil, which mean that no two designs are ever the same.
 Each artwork is therefore entirely hand crafted in the same way that every pencil sketch is entirely hand created.
 It's a fun skill to learn, and I now teach workshops to other like-minded people who want to try this fascinating art form and craft for themselves.

 The fabrics I use are as important as the threads.
 I source the fabrics from various places, using vintage and recycled fabrics wherever possible, supported by beautifully patterned fabrics from local stores.
-I also hand dye plain and patterned fabrics using cold water dyes, which creates a wonderful palette of unique colours that gives my work a cohesivness that is otherwise hard to obtain.
+I also often hand dye plain and patterned fabrics using cold water dyes, which creates a wonderful palette of unique colours that gives my work a cohesivness that is otherwise hard to obtain.

 Wishing you all the best and do come and chat via my Facebook page!